AmitRoy7781/amitroy7781.github.io/_pages/about.md

 Recently, I have been interested in how the reasoning capabilities of language models can be improved by scaling model/data/context size as well as post-training methods, e.g., test-time scaling, sampling, Retrieval Augmented Generation (RAG), context-engineering, Supervised Finetuning (SFT)/ Reinforcement Learning (RL)-based finetuning approaches.  <br><br>

-Besides, I contributed to generative AI projects for accurate information retrieval from natural language instructions using RAG and code-based LLM Agents.
+Besides, I contributed to generative AI projects for accurate information retrieval from structured documents through natural language instructions using RAG and code-based LLM Agents.
 In addition, I have experience in developing deep learning architectures for real-life applications in the intersection of LLMs and Graph Machine Learning.   <br><br>

 Being a self-motivated individual, I aim to understand the intuition behind the mathematical formulation of different research problems as well as their solution, in order to develop interpretable, correct, time and memory-efficient implementations of scientific ideas in real-quick time.  <br><br>
 </p>